 Under the Securities Act, anyone who trades in securities is required to comply with a registration requirement and anyone who issues securities is required to comply with a prospectus requirement.
 The Securities Act contains statutory exemptions from these requirements.
-Also, section 143 of the Securities Act empowers the Ontario Securities Commission to grant additional exemptions.
-Further to this statutory power, the Ontario Securities regulators in Canada) has adopted National Instrument 45-106.
-Section 2.38 of this National Instrument exempts charities from the registration and prospectus requirements where no part of the net earnings benefit any security holder of the charity and no commission or other remuneration is paid in connection with the sale of the security.
+Also, s.
+143 of the Securities Act empowers the Ontario Securities Commission to grant additional exemptions.
+Further to this statutory power, the Ontario Securities Commission (as well as the other provincial and territorial securities regulators in Canada) has adopted National Instrument 45-106.
+Section 2.38 of this National Instrument exempts charities from the prospectus requirements where no part of the net earnings benefit any security holder of the charity and no commission or other remuneration is paid in connection with the sale of the security.